 The Humanities and Social Sciences

-Above: An English Professor's letter to Nicholas Murray Butler, reprinted in the Columbia Alumni News
+Above: An English Professor's letter to Nicholas Murray Butler, reprinted in the Columbia Alumni News.
+CU and WWI Collection, Box 9, Folder 18.

 Despite their relative lack of skills that might easily lend themselves to war production, faculty in the humanities and social sciences were no less involved than those in the sciences.
 This involvement took many forms.